igr/ether/README.md

 ## Should I stay or should I go? 🚶‍♂️‍➡️

 I _feel_ potential in this engine, but I am just tired and can not think straight 🤷‍♂️ Let me know.
+There is so many things that can be done here...

 + If this make sense, I would like to thank: [Dejan](https://github.com/DejanMilicic), [Ivan](https://fraktalio.com).
 They know way more than me about this stuff.
 + If this is stupid, that's on me only :)